Rights group finds 'crimes against humanity' in China's treatment of Uighurs

 It faulted the Chinese government for illegal imprisonment, torture and murder of Uighurs, and of intentional policies of forced labour and sexual violence toward them.

-HRW said Beijing's mistreatment of Uyghurs dates back more than two decades, but said that they have intensified since 2013 under Chinese President Xi Jinping.
+HRW said Beijing's mistreatment of Uighurs dates back more than two decades, but said that they have intensified since 2013 under Chinese President Xi Jinping.

 Driven by nationalism and Islamophobia, Xi's government wants to "Sinicize" the Muslim communities, the report said.